-“What [Twitter] is doing is humanising an organisation for us, allowing us to ask questions directly to a human being if we want, but also allowing us to maintain our distance if we want,” says Alister Cameron, CEO of Cameron Creative.
-“Some people that you watch and their tweeting, blogging and Facebook behaviour tends to look like a series of headlines and cheesy quotes, and so forth.
+“What [Twitter] is doing is humanizing an organization for us, allowing us to ask questions directly to a human being if we want, but also allowing us to maintain our distance if we want,” says Alister Cameron, CEO of Cameron Creative.
+“Some people that you watch and their tweeting, blogging and Facebook behavior tends to look like a series of headlines and cheesy quotes, and so forth.
 They’re just trying to establish a baseline of activity, but they’re missing the mark.”

 It’s not difficult to tell if a business isn’t being authentic, and this will work against rising follower numbers.

-“Potential customers study your organisation, look at your social media, and they gather a sense of what the culture of the organisation is like, a sense of what matters to you,” says Cameron.
-“They’re looking of those marks of authenticity.
+“Potential customers study your organization, look at your social media, and they gather a sense of what the culture of the organization is like, a sense of what matters to you,” says Cameron.
+“They’re looking for those marks of authenticity.
 One of those is that you’re not just constantly just hammering your product, that there is evidence that you’re actually willing to engage people.
 When you have a reply on Twitter, you actually respond to it, you don’t just blast stuff out there.”

 5. It’s not all about Twitter